|

 Welcome to the Town of Schroon The Majestic SCHROON LAKE of the Adirondacks!

-During the 17th and 18th centuries bands of Indian tribes wandered in search of game throughout the region of the present day township long before an Europeans settlers explored the area.
+Native Americans inhabit the Adirondacks During the 17th and 18th centuries bands of Indian tribes wandered in search of game throughout the region of the present day township long before an Europeans settlers explored the area.
 The Algonquians first and later the Iroquois hunted in this region and one of their most prized hunts was for beaver (soft gold).
 Not only did they hunt for personal survival in the wilderness but for the profits as well.
+Furs were traded for guns, fire water, trinkets, beads, necklaces and other related items of interest to them.
+Travel through the wilderness was slow, cumbersome and difficult.
+However, the waterways made travel the easiest and fastest.

 France and England Compete to Build An Empire in North America